 4. Pattern selection

 Pattern size: Large patterns are eye-catching, while small patterns are elegant.
-If one has a tall and well-defined figure, large patterns are more suitable; if one is petite with less prominent features, small patterns are more appropriate.
+If one has a tall stature and prominent features, large patterns are more suitable; if one is petite and has less prominent features, small patterns are more appropriate.

 Pattern style: Geometric patterns suit linear individuals, while floral patterns suit curvy individuals.
 For example, Faye Wong's cool temperament gives a linear impression, and she looks better in geometric patterns than in floral ones.